juju-solutions/charm-vsphere-integrator/README.md

 # Overview

-This charm acts as a proxy to VMWare vSphere and provides an [interface][] to provide a set of credentials for a somewhat limited project user to the applications that are related to this charm.
+This charm acts as a proxy to VMware vSphere and provides an [interface][] to provide a set of credentials for a somewhat limited project user to the applications that are related to this charm.